t0yv0/treesitedit.el/README.md

 # treesitedit.el

-Paredit-inspired navigation on top of treesitter
+Paredit-inspired navigation on top of treesitter.